Meet our Year 4 Team:

 We will look ahead to the Times Table Check that takes place towards the end of the year.
 Check out www.timestables.co.uk for some fantastic games to aid learning as well as TTRS and www.topmarks.co.uk.

-PE - PE is on Mondays and Wednesdays.
+PE - PE is on Mondays and Tuesdays.
 On these days, children should wear school PE kit with jewellery removed.
 Earring studs that are not removed will be covered with microporous tape.

-Coats - please can you send your child in with a coat every day as we will be learning in and out of the classroom in both rain and shine.
+Coats & outdoor shoes- please can you send your child in with a coat every day as we will be learning in and out of the classroom in both rain and shine.
+Outdoor shoes are particularly important as the with our current wet and muddy weather.
+It is not safe for children to spend time in school without their shoes on, regardless of how wet they are.
 It is imperative that all belongings, including coats, are clearly named.

 Water bottles - children should bring a water bottle in with them each morning so that they can access a drink during the day.